geonetwork/core-geonetwork/es/es-dashboards/README.md

 If it does not start properly, check Kibana log files (eg. it may fail if Elasticsearch version is not compatible with Kibana version).

 Visit Kibana in a browser using one of the above links and go to 'Saved Objects'.
-Import export.json from https://github.com/geonetwork/core-geonetwork/blob/master/es/es-dashboards/data/export.json
+Import export.ndjson from https://github.com/geonetwork/core-geonetwork/blob/4.0.x/es/es-dashboards/data/export.ndjson

 ### Production Use